Pamela A. Fuller, Esq.

 Max represents domestic and international investors in all aspects of U.S. real estate transactions, with a particular emphasis on New York.

-His practice focuses on acquisition structuring, tax optimization, trust and corporate planning to minimize estate and gift tax exposure, and integrating real estate holdings into broader asset protection strategies.
+His practice focuses on acquisition structuring, tax optimization, trust and corporate planning to minimize estate and gift tax exposure, and integrating real estate holdings into broader asset protection and family office strategies.